Federal Hill, Providence, Rhode Island: Demographics

 According to the 2000 census, the racial makeup of the 02903 zip code, in which Federal Hill is located, was 65.8% White, 12.4% Black or African American, 7.2% Asian, 0.7% American Indian, and 8.4% from other races.
 Hispanic or Latino of any race were 15.2% of the population.

 According to the Providence Plan, a local nonprofit aimed at improving city life, 47% of residents are white, 32.1% Hispanic, and 14.8% are African-American.
 These are all slightly above the citywide averages.
 Nearly 50% of public school children speak a language other than English as their primary language.

 The median family income is $27,288, below the citywide average of $32,058.
 28% of families live below the poverty line with 10% of residents receiving some form of public assistance.

 One in four children has been exposed to unsafe levels of lead.

 Government

 Nearly all of Federal Hill is within Ward 13, which is represented in the Providence City Council by Democrat Rachel Miller.
 A small portion of Federal Hill is in Ward 15, represented by Democrat Oscar Vargas.

 The Providence Public Safety Complex is located on Federal Hill at 325 Washington Street.
 The complex is the headquarters of the Providence Police Department, the Providence Fire Department and the city's municipal courts.
 The building was dedicated in 2002 by former Mayor Vincent Cianci Jr. The courts and particularly Judge Frank Caprio have been made famous locally by the television show Caught in Providence, which documents the proceedings of the municipal court.

 Parks

-Federal Hill includes three green spaces along Atwells Avenue:
+Federal Hill includes three public spaces along Atwells Avenue: